 Next up, is active system monitoring section.
 Basically, it constantly monitors CPU use, speed, responsiveness, Internet speed, startup and running programs.

 To improve performance, System Mechanic offers tools like Liveboost (hard drives, CPU, RAM), On-demand Boost (background services), Program Accelerator (re-aligns programs on hard drive), Super Control Panel (also known as "Control Panel in God mode"), Memory Mechanic (optimizes RAM).

 Cleaning options, a.k.a.
 Clutter Cleaning in System Mechanic, include taking care of junk files, securely erasing private sensitive data, repairing registry errors, removing software redundancies, finding duplicate files, etc.

 Tip.
 SafetyNet is the service able to roll back any changes made by System Mechanic.
 To open the list of completed actions, click the arrow icon on the top panel.

 Speed up tools are the above-mentioned NetBooster, SSD Accelerator, Startup Optimizer, Startup Manager, Registry Compactor… but also Process Manager to organize running processes, and Memory Mechanic - to utilize free memory in the most efficient way possible.

-To summarize, System Mechanic helped to free up to 4GB on the hard drive and about 1% of RAM.
-We did not notice a considerable improvement in PC performance or speed of tasks.
-And while design, interface and UX are convenient and offer a great single tool to monitor and manage everything on a PC, the main disadvantage of System Mechanic is unstable performance.
+In total, System Mechanic helped to free up almost 5.5 GB on the hard drive and about 1% of RAM.
+We didn't notice a considerable improvement in PC performance or speed of tasks, but it's individual for every system.
+Design, interface and UX are convenient and offer a great single tool to monitor and manage everything on a PC.
+Unstable performance was the main disadvantage of previous versions of System Mechanic.